 As of this writing I leave one sister Murlee Farris Holmes, nephews Garland Ray Holmes, Curtis Lee Farris, Ivory Farris, Ronald Farris, Craig Farris, Curly Jr. Farris, Patrick Farris, and Anthony Farris.
 Nieces Francis Farris Thomas, Sherrie Farris, Toni Farris, and Paula Farris.

 As I leave you, think of the times we spent together, the music and choir singing, and the years we spent with our successful scholarship fund.

 I HAVE NO REGRETS

-To send flowers to Bessie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bessie J. Farris-Aigbadon, please visit our floral store.